Laguna Beach, California: Media

 Laguna Beach is part of the Los Angeles media market.
 Laguna Beach also has its own FM community radio station, KXRN-LP.
 The community is served by an online newspaper, Stu News Laguna, and one weekly print newspaper, the Laguna Beach Independent.

 Infrastructure

+Transportation

+Orange County Transportation Authority operates two bus routes in Laguna Beach.

+The major roads in Laguna Beach are: CA1, CA133, CA73 and S18.

+Emergency Services

 Fire protection in Laguna Beach is provided by the Laguna Beach Fire Department, and law enforcement by the Laguna Beach Police Department.
-Marine safety services are provided jointly by Laguna Beach City Lifeguards in north Laguna Beach and by Orange County Lifeguards in south Laguna Beach.
+Marine safety services are provided by Laguna Beach City Lifeguards.

 Laguna Beach has used goats for its fuel reduction and vegetation management program since the early 1990s.

+Health Care

+Laguna Beach is served by one health care facility: